LeeAnnEditor/o365hq/blog/Email-Triggered Processes with Power Automate.md

 ![](https://o365hq.com/images/655.png)

 When you are ready to test your workflow, you can click the checker at the top.
-You can review the progress of your workflow on this page, when the workflow has been triggered by a new internal resume submission message.
+You can review the progress of your workflow on this page when the workflow has been triggered by a new internal resume submission message.
 Back to your workflow, the page updates to show the progress of the current run.
 The workflow has started, and the On *New Internal